-In planning and arranging the Home, the well-being and comfort of the student have been made a matter of careful study.
+In planning and arranging the Hall, the well-being and comfort of the students have been made a matter of careful study.
 Each sleeping apartment contains two closets and is ordinarily occupied by two students.
-Instead of the unhealthy carpet, each room has a hardwood floor and is furnished with rugs.

-Bedstead, springs, mattresses, pillows, dresser, washstand, toilet set, study table and chairs are furnished.
+Each room has a hardwood floor and is furnished with rugs, bedstead, springs, mattresses, pillows, dresser, wash-stand, toilet set, study table and chairs.

-Hereafter, sheets, pillow slips, bedcovering, towels and

-napkins will be furnished by the dormitory, and the student will not be required to furnish any part of the necessaries of the room.
+Sheets, pillow slips, bedcovering, towels and napkins are furnished by the Hall and the student is not required to furnish any part of the necessaries of the room.

 The table is supplied with a variety and abundance of well-prepared food.
-The price, \$3.50 per week, includes board, furnished room, lights and heat, and use of laundry and bath rooms.
+The price, \$3.50 per week, includes board, furnished roomlights and heat, and use of laundry and bath rooms.
 A proportionately less amount is paid for board alone.

-Practically no work is required of the student, and there is no extra charge for tea coffee, or anything else.
+Practically no work is required of the student, and there is no extra charge for tea, coffee or anything else.
 And while the price stated per week, \$3.50, is more than in some schools, when everything is taken into consideration, it is believed the price is very low.

-Board must be paid monthly in advance.
+Board must be paid mouthly in advance.

 Preference in choice of room is given in order of application, and as the demand for rooms is likely to be in excess of the supply, students wishing to make sure of a room should apply early.
-A competent matron is in charge of the institution.
-While no annoying or burdensome rules have been made, such conduct as prevails in a well-ordered and refined family prevails in the Home; at table, in the halls and in the student's own room.
+Rooms engaged by students will not be reserved after class work for the term begins.
+Those who come later may choose from rooms that remain unoccupied.
+While no annoying or burdensome rules have been made, such conduct as prevails in a well-ordered and refined family prevails in the Hall; at table, in the halls and in the student's own room.

-The Home has surpassed our most sanguine hopes in promoting the happiness and well-being of our students.
-A most delightful spirit has prevailed and all have been not only satisfied but pleased.
+The Hall has surpassed our most sanguine hopes in promoting the happiness and well-being of our students: A most delightful spirit has prevailed and all have been not only satisfied but pleased.